 The Performance Collaborative organizes opportunities for performance students to work their craft such as: workshops, staged readings, and student-organized productions.
 The organization acts as a vehicle for utilizing, promoting and learning from the myriad resources available in the Theatre Arts Department of the University of Pittsburgh, and it increases undergraduate involvement in the decisions made by the Theatre Department.

-Meetings are 5pm Mondays in room B16-18 in the Cathedral of Learning.
+Meetings are Fridays at 4:30 PM in room 1601 in the Cathedral of Learning.

 Learn more about The Performance Collaborative here.

 The Duse Society is the organization of graduate students in the Department of Theatre Arts.
 It is named for Eleanora Duse (pronounced DOO-zuh), who, as legend has it, succumbed to influenza at what is now Pitt's William Pitt Student Union.
 Every graduate student in the department is a member of the society, which typically meets once a month.